On Episodes, Prototypical Networks, and Few-shot Learning: Comparing to other PN implementations

-In most implementations, this corresponds to training on a series of mini-batches in which each image belongs either to the support or the query set.
-Support and query sets are constructed such that they both contain all the classes of $L$, and a constant number of images per class.
-Therefore, episodes are characterised by three values: the number of classes $w=|L|$ (the ``ways''), the number of examples per class in the support set $n=|S_k|$ (the ``shots''), and the number of examples per class in the query set $m=|Q_k|$.
-Importantly, during evaluation the triplet $\{w,n,m\}$ defines the problem setup.
-Usually, the triplet remains unchanged across methods, although the Meta-Dataset benchmark of~\citet{triantafillou2019meta} evaluates on episodes with a variable number of ways and shots.
-At training time, the triplet $\{w,n,m\}$ can be seen as a set of hyperparameters controlling the batch creation, and that (as we will see in Sec.~\ref{sec:expm_batch_size}) requires careful tuning.
+For most methods, this corresponds to training on a series of mini-batches in which each image belongs to \emph{either} the support \emph{or} the query set.
+Support and query sets are constructed such that they both contain all the classes of $L$, and a fixed number of images per class.
+Therefore, episodes are defined by three variables: the number of classes $w=|L|$ (the ``ways''), the number of examples per class in the support set $n=|S_k|$ (the ``shots''), and the number of examples per class in the query set $m=|Q_k|$.
+During evaluation, the set $\{w, n, m\}$ defines the problem setup.
+Instead, at training time $\{w, n, m\}$ can be seen as a set of hyperparameters controlling the batch creation, and that (as we will see in Sec.~\ref{sec:expm_batch_size}) requires careful tuning.